If you’re thinking about buying a Cutco knife set, hold on a second because there are much better alternatives.

 They even have an “Amazon Choice” award for the knives.
 Sounds pretty good right?

-Cutco prides itself on American-made knives which is true however some of their other products are also made in Mexico and China.
+Cutco prides itself on American-made knives which is true, however, some of its other products are also made in Mexico and China.

 They have a small number of retail locations across the U.S but they don’t make most of their sales here.